wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ```

 * The [**act**](https://github.com/wpumacay/DeeprlND-projects/blob/99830bc995552c2f6f3a54d8750fc660e9a8e89c/project1-navigation/navigation/dqn/core/agent.py#L127)
   method is in charge of deciding which action to take in a given state.
+This takes
+  care of both the case of doing \\( \epsilon \\)-greedy during training, and taking
+  only the greedy action during inference.
+Note that in order to take the greedy
+  actions we query the action-value network with the appropriate state representation
+  in order to get the Q-values required to apply the \\( \argmax \\) function

 ```python
     def act( self, state, inference = False ) :